Politics of Slovakia: Legislative branch

 Slovakia's sole constitutional and legislative body is the 150-seat unicameral National Council of the Slovak Republic.
 Delegates are elected for 4-year terms on the basis of proportional representation.

 The National Council considers and approves the Constitution, constitutional statutes and other legal acts.
 It also approves the state budget.
 It elects some officials specified by law as well as the candidates for the position of a Justice of the Constitutional Court of the Slovak Republic and the Prosecutor General.
 Prior to their ratification, the parliament should approve all important international treaties.
-Moreover, it gives consent for dispatching of military forces outside of Slovakia's territory and for the presence of foreign military forces on the territory of the Slovak Republic.
-Current Chairman of the National Council is Boris Kollár.
+Moreover, it gives consent for dispatching of military forces outside of Slovakia's territory and for the presence of foreign military forces on the territory of the country.

 Political parties and elections

 Suffrage

 18 years of age; universal, equal, and direct suffrage by secret ballot.

 Presidential election

-The president is elected by direct, popular vote, under the two round system, for a five-year term.
-Two rounds of the last election were held on March 16 and 30, 2019.
+The president is elected by direct, popular vote, under the two-round system, for a five-year term.
+Two rounds of the last election occurred on 16 and 30 March 2019.